tendermint/budget/docs/How-To/api/README.md

 ### Budgets

-Query all the budget plans exist in the network
+Query all the budget plans exist in the network:

 http://localhost:1317/cosmos/budget/v1beta1/budgets <!-- markdown-link-check-disable-line -->